Skip to content

 A

-See Automated Budget Evaluation System for Texas (ABEST).
+ABEST – Automated Budget Evaluation System for Texas

 Accounts Payable

-Amounts owed for goods or services actually rendered or provided to the agency by Aug.
-31, but for which the agency has not yet made payment.
+Amounts owed for goods or services delivered or provided to the agency by Aug.
+31, and for which the agency has not yet made payment.

 Accounts Receivable